killjoy15/STM32-bionic-control/README.md

 ## Usage

 1. Open project in STM32CubeIDE
+2. Replace your src/main.c file with that one
+3. Connect motor driver
-2. Build and flash to your board
+4. Build and flash to your board
-3. Connect motor driver as shown in `main.c`
-4. Press and hold buttons to control motor
+5. Press and hold buttons to control motor

 ## Features